-Using DMF with HAE requires the following:
+Using DMF with HAE software requires the following:

-- The HAE cluster must contain all nodes that could be DMF servers. - Each DMF server must run the required product and HA software. - All DMF server nodes must have connectivity to all of the CXFS and XFS[®] filesystems that DMF either depends upon or manages: - Each of the local XVM volumes that make up those filesystems must be managed by an lxvm resource within the same resource group as the dmf resource.
+- The HA cluster must contain all nodes that could be DMF servers. - Each DMF server must run the required product and HAE software. - All DMF server nodes in the HA cluster must have connectivity to the same set of libraries and drives.
+If one node has access to only a subset of the drives, and the DMF server is failed over to that node, DMF would then not be able to access data on volumes left mounted in inaccessible drives. - All DMF server nodes must have connectivity to all of the CXFS and XFS[®] filesystems that DMF either depends upon or manages:

+- Each of the local XVM volumes that make up those filesystems must be managed by an lxvm resource within the same resource group as the dmf resource.
 Each of the XFS filesystems must be managed by a community Filesystem resource in that resource group. - Each of the CXFS filesystems (other than DMF-managed user filesystems) must be managed by the cxfs resource in that resource group.